About storage pools, volumes and buckets

 custom

 You can add one or more custom storage volumes to hold data that you want to store separately from your instances.
-Custom storage volumes can be shared between instances, and they are retained until you delete them.
+Custom storage volumes of content type filesystem or iso can be shared between instances, and they are retained until you delete them.

 You can also use custom storage volumes to hold your backups or images.